JacobPa25/COP4520_Group_Project/README.md

 - Step 3: Inside VSCode find and click on the "main.cpp" to open the main source code
 - Step 4: To run the code either press "F5" while inside "main.cpp file or press the play button in the top right corner and click "Debug" or "Run"

-The steps are the same for both version of the code.
-At the moment we have the code running for 30 seconds then stopping and logging the frame time into a csv file which will be parsed later in our python script files.
+The steps are the same for all version of the code.
+At the moment we have some versions running for set amount of time then stopping and logging the FPS and frame time into a csv file which will be parsed later in our python script files.